aaronnoyes/slaypatcher/README.md

 # slaypatcher

-Tools for running Slay the Spire 2 on arm64 embedded Linux.
+Tools for patching Slay the Spire 2 to run on arm64 embedded Linux.

+Right now this is quite slow and music does not work.

 ## Requirements
 - Python 3